burcakbekiroglu/vagrant-lamp/README.md

 ### Getting set up on Mac OSX ###

-* Check out the repository into project folder or location of your choice
+* Check out the vagrant repository into a location of your choice
 * Copy and paste `Vagrantfile-sample`, rename to `Vagrantfile` and update settings as required, such as IP address and memory.
 * Copy and paste `ansible/local/group_vars/all-sample.yml`, rename to `all.yml` and update settings as required, such as Apache virtualhosts.
 * Copy and paste `ansible/local/inventory-sample.yml`, rename to `inventory` and update the IP address as required.